R505: the Flying Cloud

 "Gentlemen," interrupted Everett.
 "We have other matters to discuss.
 Davies, what did you discover in town?"

-"And Loris estimated that the wreck had been abandoned for two weeks," mused Everett.
-"It sounds like they were attacked shortly after they left.
-Did you find anything else?"
+"And Loris estimated that the wreck had been abandoned for two weeks," said Everett.
+"This suggests they were attacked shortly after they left.
+Did you discover anything else?"

 "The same day?" said MacKiernan.
-"That’s unusual for a tramp steamer.
-And isn’t ‘canard’ the French word for ‘duck’?"
-There had been a steamer named the Duck docked at the village in New Caledonia where they’d captured their airship.
+"That's rather odd behavior for a tramp steamer.
+And isn't `canard' the French word for `duck'?
+There was that steamer named the Duck docked at the village where we captured this airship."

 "Oui," said the Frenchman.
-"A fine piece of architecture, with walls that would be easy to scale, and window latches of a notoriously vulnerable design.
-But we’ll need a distraction to draw the staff away."
+"It is a fine piece of architecture, with walls that would be easy to scale, and window latches of a notoriously vulnerable design.
+But we'll need a distraction to draw the staff away."

 "I have a plan for that," said Everett.